 VPS hosting is like shared hosting in some ways.
 You are still physically on the same server as other users but are enclosed in a siloed environment.
 The biggest difference between Shared hosting and VPS hosting is the allocation of server resources.

 This means that if you move on to VPS hosting, you will be guaranteed a certain amount of resources specifically for your site alone.
-The is how VPS hosting works.

 Because you are paying for dedicated resources, VPS hosting is often a step up in pricing compared to shared hosting, but not terribly much so.
 Again, prices depend on what the plan includes but there are generally other benefits as well.